Teaching the theory of evolution in France: moving beyond wishful thinking

 Wellcome Images/Wikimedia, CC BY

-During the XXᵉ century, biology teaching therefore "told" stories of evolution (such as that of man, or that of the emergence of fish from the water in the primary era), supported by paleontological examples, but the mechanisms at work were absent, or even misrepresented.
-Between 1950 and 1980, the university was dominated by "general biology", epitomized by academician Pierre-Paul Grassé: this approach to life reveals admirable relationships between structures and the functions they perform within organisms.
-But it ignores the mechanisms of evolution and reduces living organisms to a series of organisms linked by a chain of innovations forming a progress.
-Darwinism is neglected as a clumsy, reductive explanation.
+During the 20th century, biology education "told" stories of evolution (such as that of humans, or that of fish leaving the water in the primary era), supported by paleontological examples, but the mechanisms at work were absent or even presented incorrectly.
+Between 1950 and 1980, universities were dominated by "general biology," as embodied by academician Pierre-Paul Grassé: this approach to living organisms highlights the remarkable relationships between structures and the functions they perform within organisms.
+But it ignores the mechanisms of evolution and reduces living organisms to a series of organisms linked by a chain of innovations forming a progression.
+Darwinism, neglected, was considered a clumsy and reductive explanation.

-So, have we moved on from the days when 80% of French people believed in evolution (in 2005), but had no idea how it works?
-The answer is yes... a little.
+Have we now moved on from this era, where France believes in evolution (80% of French people in 2005), but without knowing how it works?
+The answer is yes... to some extent.

-The 1980s saw the emergence of a French school of evolutionary biology, based in particular on agronomy schools and the Ecole Normale Supérieure.
-University training courses were set up; accessible popularization works were published; and gradually, this school gained worldwide recognition.
-However, the school's ideas were slow to penetrate secondary education, where change did not begin until the late 1990s.
-Evolution specialists, including ourselves, took part in the reform of the competitive examinations for teacher recruitment (agrégation and CAPES); others wrote pedagogical works; some were invited to help draw up school curricula.
-The latest development is the introduction, in 2013, of evolution teaching in the curricula of agronomic and veterinary preparatory classes.
+The 1980s saw the emergence of a French school of evolutionary biology, particularly in agricultural colleges and teacher training colleges.
+University courses were set up; accessible popular science books were published; and gradually, this school gained worldwide recognition.
+But its ideas were slow to penetrate secondary education, where change only began in the late 1990s.
+Specialists in evolution, including ourselves, participated in the reform of teacher recruitment competitions (agrégation and CAPES); others wrote educational books; some were invited to help develop school curricula.
+The final step was the introduction of evolution teaching in 2013 into the curricula of preparatory classes for agronomy and veterinary science.

-However, the teaching of evolution still encounters difficulties, first and foremost linked to this training of teachers in "general biology", which they still duplicate too much with their students.
-In reality, the programs are a kind of wishful thinking, with no ongoing training to change attitudes.
-During the reform of the preparatory class syllabus, a teacher asked on a discussion forum "What use is evolution to future agronomists?
-An excellent question!
-It's a bit like a physics teacher asking why he should teach gravitation to astronomers.
+However, the teaching of evolution still encounters difficulties, primarily related to the training of teachers in "general biology," which they still tend to replicate too much with their students.
+The curricula are in reality a kind of wishful thinking, without continuing education being able to change perceptions.
+During the reform of the preparatory class programs, a teacher asked "what use is evolution to future agronomists?" on a discussion forum!
+Excellent question!
+But asking it says a lot about the prevailing ignorance: it's a bit like a physics teacher asking why astronomy students should be taught about gravity.

 Genetic drift

-Can such a teacher be expected to pass on the evolution and power of its applications without ad hoc training?
-Some of the new features in the programs are problematic: the introduction of the concept of genetic drift posed difficulties for teachers, who were ill-prepared to find simple examples and approaches.
-Drift is the fact that traits (genetic variants) can appear or disappear by chance, whatever their value for natural selection, especially when a population becomes small.
+Can we expect such a teacher to convey the evolution and power of its applications without ad hoc training?
+Some new features of the programs pose problems: the introduction of the concept of genetic drift posed difficulties for teachers, who were ill-prepared to find simple examples and approaches.
+Drift is the fact that traits (genetic variants) can appear or disappear by chance, regardless of their value for natural selection, especially when a population becomes small.
 This explains many observations, such as the frequency of certain diseases in human populations founded by small groups, in Finland for example.
-Despite the commendable efforts of inspectors, there are too few resources and too few opportunities to bring teachers together to train them in evolution, as in other new aspects of the curriculum.
+Despite the commendable efforts of inspectors, there are too few resources and opportunities to bring teachers together to train them in evolution, as well as other new additions to the curriculum.

-Marc-André SELOSSEProfessor at the Muséum national d'Histoire naturelle, Visiting Professor at the Universities of Gdansk (Poland) & Viçosa (Brazil), Muséum national d'histoire naturelle (MNHN) - Sorbonne Universities and Bernard GODELLEProfessor of Human Evolutionary Biology , University of Montpellier
+Marc-André SELOSSEProfessor at the National Museum of Natural History, Visiting Professor at the Universities of Gdansk (Poland) and Viçosa (Brazil), National Museum of Natural History (MNHN) – Sorbonne Universities and Bernard GODELLEProfessor of Human Evolutionary Biology, University of Montpellier